DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/style_guide.md

 ```

 ## Primitive Types
 Primitive types in AaC are defined by the enumeration values in the `Primitives` definition.
-Each enum value respresents a uniquely special set of enumeration values that define the core AaC language's primitive types.
+Each enum value represents a uniquely special set of enumeration values that define the core AaC language's primitive types.
 Users who extend `Primitives` should maintain the same style of `snake_case` and keep primitive type names succinct: in other words, names should be descriptive, but short.

 ## Root Keys